ncatlab/nlab-content/pages/10759.md

 $$

 where the squares labeled "c" are (co-)cartesian ([[homotopy pushouts]]).
-By the [[universal property]] of the pushout applied twice, this induces a factorization
+By the [[universal property]] of the pushout, this induces a factorization

 $$
   \array{